simonevincenzi/Growth_Models/README.md

-November 2019
+March 2020

-# Data and code for the manuscript "Biological and statistical interpretation of size-at-age, mixed-effects models of growth"
+# Data and code for the manuscript "Biological and statistical interpretation of size-at-age, mixed-effects models of growth", to be published in Journal of the Royal Society Open Science

 ## 1. Model fitting